Search

 Waragi

 Waragi is essentially Ugandan Gin.
-It is drunk neat, mixed into cocktails or diluted with water.
+While it is often drunk neat, it is delicious when mixed into cocktails or diluted with water.

 Fresh Juice

-Uganda has an incredible selection of locally-grown fruit – ideally served blended into a refreshing juice.
+Uganda has an incredible selection of locally-grown fruit.
+These are often served blended into a refreshing juice.
+Our favourite, for example, is passionfruit and pineapple!

 Lager